UsamaAslam711/6-queen-problem-in-chess-using-pyhton/README.md

 # 6-queen-problem-in-chess-using-pyhton
 This code consists of placing 6 chess queens on a 6x6 chessboard such that none of them is able to capture any other using the standard chess queen's moves.
+A solution requires that no two queens share the same row, column, or diagonal.
+A CSP for this problem can be stated by means of six variables and three constraints.
+One variable for each of the six queens to represent their row positions on the chessboard, each variable lying in the domain [1,6] (6 rows).
+One constraint to avoid that two queens are placed in the same row.
+One constraint to avoid that two queens are placed in the first diagonal; and finally one constraint to avoid that two queens are placed in the second diagonal.